-Popular brands of water flosser include the Waterpik, Jetpik and Philips Airfloss.
+There are lots of popular brands of water flosser for braces include cariPRO, Waterpik, Jetpik and Philips Airfloss.
 These are available in a number of different models with various features.
 Look for one with an adjustable power setting, especially if you'll be using it on your children's teeth.

 This short animation shows how a water flosser can make the job of cleaning teeth with braces much easier: